|Wicked always wins.|

 “Is this she?” he asked, sitting once more.

 I stared, my jaw dropping.
-It was!

 My expression adequately conveyed my answer.